obophenotype/human-phenotype-ontology/issue_template.md

-If this is a request for a new term, please provide us with the folloing information:
+If this is a request for a new term, please provide us with the folloing information.
+See also this [introduction](https://github.com/obophenotype/human-phenotype-ontology/wiki/How-to-make-a-good-term-request).

 1. Preferred term label (e.g., Asplenia)